MrCode9/MyQlikTools/README.md

 # MyQlikTools
-To capture best Qlik scripts, expressions and techniques
+To develop or capture best Qlik scripts, expressions and techniques.